|

 provide your employees with individual copies of the same

 information in a leaflet.
-Go to

 Do I have to report injuries at work?